MicrosoftDocs/dataexplorer-docs/data-explorer/web-ui-query-overview.md

 ## Write and run queries

-Interact with your data by using the query editor to write and run queries with intellisense and auto-completion.
+Interact with your data by using the query editor to write and run queries with intellisense and autocompletion.
 The following steps explain the basics of how to use the query editor in the web UI.

 1. Select the database on which you want to run the query to set the query context.
 The query context is displayed in the top toolbar.

     :::image type="content" source="media/web-ui-query/query-context.png" alt-text="Screenshot of multiple query tabs and their context." lightbox="media/web-ui-query/query-context.png":::

 1. Write a query using the data in the selected database.
-As you type, you'll see suggestions and auto-completion options.
-The following query searches for rain storm events events.
+As you type, there are suggestions and autocompletion options.
+The following query searches for rain storm events.

     ```kusto
     StormEvents